epfl-scitas/xdp/README.md

 platform (defined in the platform file).
 This is acheived by designing a stack file general enough to support different architectures between hardware platforms.

-This is acheived through the use of filters and tokens which are two methods used by xdp to read data from the platform file and write the `spack.yaml` file that spack is waiting for to install the stack.
+This generality is acheived through the use of `filters` and `tokens` which are two concepts used by xdp to read data from the platform file and write the manifest that spack is waiting for to install the stack.

 Using the filtering mechanism xdp can read the fabrics interconnect declared in the platform file and `chose` the corresponding set of variants in the stack file when